 Most people forget that four-wheel drive works only when you are accelerating.
 When you're off the accelerator, you're just like everybody else.

-Finally, make sure you've got plenty of washer fluid in the reservoir, your wipers are in good shape and always make it a point to keep your gas tank full.
+Finally, make sure you've got plenty of washer fluid in the reservoir, your wipers are in good shape and always make it a point to keep your fuel tank full.